owncloud/ocis/docs/helpers/README.md

     2. Create delta files for added, removed and deprecated envvars.
 To do so type:\
     `go run . env-var-delta-table` and use as parameter the versions you want to compare.
 Example: `v5.0.0 v6.0.0`.
     3. List and check the files created in `./docs/helpers/output/env-deltas/`.
 These are the files defining a table in markdown and asciidoc where the former is used in the dev docs and the latter is consumed by the admin docs build process.\
-    **Important**: To make the files consumable, the following attribute must be changed in the respective admin docs branch definition: [docs-ocis/antora.yml](https://github.com/owncloud/docs-ocis/blob/master/antora.yml) `env_var_delta_name`.
+    **Important**: To make the files consumable, the following attribute must be changed in the respective admin docs respective branch definition: [docs-ocis/antora.yml](https://github.com/owncloud/docs-ocis/blob/master/antora.yml) `env_var_delta_name`.
 Only the delta filename part needs to be used.
 The complete filenames will be assembled automatically.
        ```
        v5.0.0-v6.0.0 -->